DevOps-MBSE/AaC/docs/Plugins.md

     },
 ```

-Currently, the _only_ requirement is that the plugin specify a value in the `<group>` that matches the group identifier defined in the plugin_manager ("jellyfish").
+Currently, the _only_ requirement is that the plugin specify a value in the `<group>` that matches the group identifier defined in the plugin manager ("jellyfish").

 ## Local Development
-If you're developing plugins locally in the top-level plugins directory then the easiet way to run the plugins is to install them locally with pip and with the `--editable,-e` flag:
+If you're developing plugins locally in the top-level plugins directory then you will need to locally install them with pip and with the `--editable,-e` flag:
 ```bash
 cd plugins/jellyfish-my-plugin/ #Or whatever your plugin directory is pip install -e . # -e for editable
 ```
 Once the plugin packages have been installed, then the plugin manager in Jellyfish will be able to pick them up and import them.

 ## Pitfalls
 Some pitfalls experienced when implementing the example echo plugins.